My Cycle

 Trade Show

-We presented My Cycle at a mock trade show with the other teams in our class.
-Passersby were given a hypothetical budget of $150 and five products to learn about and “purchase”.
+We presented My Cycle at a mock trade show where passersby were given a hypothetical budget of $150 and five products to learn about and “purchase”.
 Our sale price was $45.
 Our cost of production was $9.50.
-It was my first experience pitching a product to stakeholders.
-Helping develop a cost model for our product also gave me exposure to the business side of product development.
+I got to pitch our product to potential users and develop a cost model.

 My Cycle took 1st place at the trade show with a net margin of over $600,000 more than the second place team.